 It’s not new information that you should change your underwear every six months to one year, but is it best to just throw those old underpants in the trash?
+You may be thinking to yourself, and may even make an online search of, what to do with old underwear?
 If you’re like us, we HATE to just throw things in the garbage, especially if there are so many different uses for them!
 There are many common uses for used fabrics, and the most frequent use is to make old rags for outdoor use, but there are so many other fun and creative ways you can recycle your underwear, but make sure to wash them first!

 The type of fabric tells you the different kinds of things that you can make out of your underwear.
 Today we are going to look into the many ways that you can re-purpose your old underwear, and some of these may surprise you!